Conditions Galactokinase Deficiency

 Support groups can help connect families who have a child or other family member affected with galactokinase deficiency (GALK) with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates:

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a dietician, a doctor who specializes in metabolism, or other medical resources in your community.
 Usually with treatment, children are able to avoid vision trouble.
-However, if your child is having trouble with his or her vision, you may need to see a doctor who treats eye problems.
+However, if your child is having trouble with their vision, you may need to see a doctor who treats eye problems.

 Because galactokinase deficiency (GALK) is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for GALK, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
 The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 At this time we have not located a family story for this particular condition.
 If your family is affected by galactokinase deficiency (GALK) and you would like to share your story, please contact us so other families may learn from your experience.